-Return to the New Feature wizard, select Side in the From Curve frame, select the Extract with RECOGNITION option, and click Next.
+1 Return to the New Feature wizard, select Side in the From Curve frame, select the Extract with RECOGNITION option, and click Next.

-2. Hide everything except the part you selected.
-Select View > Hide > Hide Unselected.
+- 2 Hide everything except the part you selected.
+Select View > Hide > Hide Unselected. - 3 Select the Automatic Recognition option, and click Next. - 4 Click the Select All button, click the triangle next to the Finish button, and select the Finish option.

-- 3. Select the Automatic Recognition option, and click Next. - 4.
-Click the Select All button, click the triangle next to the Finish button, and select the Finish option.
-The part in the Graphics wizard looks something like this: - 5.
-Open the Part View panel, and right-click the first side feature (side1) under the Setup1 node.
+5 Open the Part View panel, and right-click the first side feature (side1) under the Setup1 node.

-6. In the Properties dialog for side1, click the Strategy tab, deselect the Rough check box, and click OK.
+6 In the Properties dialog for side1, click the Strategy tab, deselect the Rough option, and click OK.